mromanello/DTS-validator/README.md

 DTS validator is a suite of tests to validate implementations of the [DTS API](https://w3id.org/dts).
 The tests are implemented with `pytest` and the `pytest-html` plugin is used to generate an HTML report of the performed tests.
 For now, only JSON validation (against JSON schemas) is implemented; JSON-LD validation (against SHACL shapes) will be added later one.

-DTS Validator supports version [`unstable`](https://distributed-text-services.github.io/specifications/versions/unstable/) of the specs.
+DTS Validator supports version [`unstable`](https://distributed-text-services.github.io/specifications/versions/unstable/) of the specs; it is currently up-to-date with commit [ef8c7cdaf789b61a1b7949fe42b1f168982a102a](https://github.com/distributed-text-services/specifications/commit/ef8c7cdaf789b61a1b7949fe42b1f168982a102a) of the DTS specs repo.

 ## Maintenance